A. Faculty Senate Constitution

 President, each member of the Board of Regents, and the Administrative Liaison to

 - The University President will sign both copies of the Faculty Senate Recommendation

-Form and return one copy with the appropriate box checked to the Faculty Senate Chairperson.
+Form and return one copy, with the appropriate box checked, to the Faculty Senate

-This action shall take place preferably within 15 days, but not later than 30 days,
+Chairperson.
+This action shall take place preferably within 15 days, but not later

-after receipt of the recommendation.
-The second copy shall be retained by the University
+than 30 days, after receipt of the recommendation.
+The second copy shall be retained

 - In the event the University President wishes the Faculty Senate to reconsider a recommendation,

-he will make suggestions for modification in writing or refer the Faculty Senate to
+the President will make suggestions for modification in writing or refer the Faculty

 - If it becomes clear that the Faculty Senate and the University President cannot reach